Goosnargh: Local businesses

 The parish is the home of Goosnargh Gin which is inspired by the nearby Bowland Fells.
+Two miles out of Goosnargh village is Ye Horns Inn.

+In July 2015 an outbreak of bird flu occurred at a poultry farm in the parish, leading to a cull and the imposition of a 10 km exclusion zone.
+The strain of flu was identified as H7N7 and Public Health England confirmed there was little risk to public health.

 Fallout bunker

 During the Second World War the operations bunker of RAF Barton Hall was located at a site on Langley Lane on the border of the parishes of Goosnargh and Whittingham.
 After the war the Royal Observer Corps 21 Group Headquarters and the Western Sector Control of the United Kingdom Warning and Monitoring Organisation took over the bunker.

 In the bunker was the standby national control of the famous "four-minute warning" air-raid warning system for the UK.
 The ROC and UKWMO were disbanded between 1991 and 1995 and the nuclear bunker was closed.
 The premises are now used as a veterinary practice.

 In popular culture

 The name "Goosnargh" appears in the works of Douglas Adams.
 In So Long, and Thanks For All the Fish, it is a Betelgeusian word used by Ford Prefect "when he knew he should say something but didn't know what it should be."

 Alternatively, in The Meaning of Liff, his comic dictionary based on British place names, it is defined as "Something left over from preparing or eating a meal, which you store in the fridge despite the fact that you know full well you will never ever use it."